Skip to main content

 3. Run ZSWatch

-• Go to Debug in VS Code.
+1. Go to Run and Debug (Ctrl+Shift+D) in VS Code.

-Once running, a window should pop up.
+Once running, a simulated display window should appear.